LifestyleCorp/Research-Journal/README.md

+# Research journal is a
+# - open-source
+# - crowd-sourced
+# - AI driven
-# Research journal is a open source crowd sourced AI driven framework for building SOTA gold standard medical research pre-print journals for all specialty
+# - framework for building gold standard medical research pre-print journals for all specialty

 ## List of problems we are solving